samsonjs/samhuri.net/Readme.md

     - [ ] Search for other _data.json files and eliminate any that are found

-- [x] Add a link to the code for samhuri.net somewhere ... so meta (about page?)
+- [ ] Consider using Swift for samhuri.net as well, and then making SiteGenerator a package that it uses ... then we can use Plot or pointfree.co's swift-html

 - [ ] Replace remaining Ruby with Swift